The page has been translated by Gen AI.

 5Web services and application logic

-• Basic OPS Correction The OPS figures provided by SPEC (Standard Performance Evaluation Corporation) are measured in an optimal environment and differ from actual operating environments.
-Therefore, you must calibrate the OPS values measured in an experimental environment to suit the complex real-world environment; this is called basic OPS calibration.
+• Basic OPS correction The OPS figures provided by SPEC(Standard Performance Evaluation Corporation) are measured under optimal conditions and differ from actual production environments.
+Therefore, the OPS values measured in the experimental environment must be corrected to apply them to complex real-world environments; this is called the basic OPS correction.
 The default OPS correction applies a fixed value of 3.

-• Business use correction There is a relative difference in the workload between Web servers and WAS servers.
-Taking these differences into account, different correction values are applied depending on the system type, which is referred to as business use correction.
+• Business purpose adjustment There is a relative difference in workload between the web server and the WAS server.
+Considering these differences, we apply different correction factors based on the system type; this is called operational-use correction.
 The business-use adjustment is applied differently depending on whether the calculation target is a Web server or a WAS server.
-Apply a correction factor of 0.7 for Web servers and a correction factor of 2 for WAS servers.
+For a Web server, apply a correction factor of 0.7, and for a WAS server, apply a correction factor of 2.

 Applied valueExplanation